 Short and Long Term Outcomes of Post-Laser TAPS

-The first study into the long term effects of post-laser TAPS was conducted between 2004 and 2011.
-During this study, the long term outcomes were found that around 1 in 5 children who develop post laser TAPS will have some form of cognitive or developmental delay, with not a lot of difference between donors and recipients.
-The outcomes were not overly different to the long term effects of post-laser TTTS.
+The first study into the long-term effects of post-laser TAPS was conducted between 2004 and 2011.
+During this study, the long-term outcomes were found that around 1 in 5 children who develop post-laser TAPS will have some form of cognitive or developmental delay, with not a lot of difference between donors and recipients.
+The outcomes were not overly different from the long-term effects of post-laser TTTS.